Chart Color Schemes

 Mount Ommaney is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mount Ommaney has high cultural diversity, with 33.1% speaking a language other than English at home and 41.3% born overseas.
-Christianity is the main religion in Mount Ommaney, comprising 50.7%.
-Buddhism is overrepresented at 5.1%, compared to Greater Brisbane's 2.0%.
+Mount Ommaney has a high level of cultural diversity, with 33.1% of its population speaking a language other than English at home and 41.3% born overseas.
+Christianity is the predominant religion in Mount Ommaney, accounting for 50.7% of its population.
+However, Buddhism is notably overrepresented, comprising 5.1% compared to the regional average of 2.0%.

 Frequently Asked Questions - Diversity